 5. Labor Market Report [1ST WEEK OF EACH MONTH, sample report up to 2 Nov 2012]

 The Labor Market Growth Index (LMGI) groups together in a weighted composite, six labor-market related measurements provided by the Bureau of Labor Statistics (BLS), normally within the first Friday falling between 5th-11th of the month.
 Each of the six indicators chosen from the many provided by the BLS, have been found to be reliable in describing & predicting turning points in the U.S economic cycle as defined by the NBER.
-The LMGI composite provides a view on U.S economic growth & turning points purely through the lens of labor market data & warns of potential turning points in the economy up to 3-6 months in advance.
-It also serves as an authoritative, broad, at-a-glance representation on general U.S labor market conditions.
+The LMGI also serves as an authoritative, broad, at-a-glance representation on general U.S labor market conditions.
 One of the major advantages of the LMGI is that all six of its components are published right at the beginning of each month, giving us a much earlier comprehensive view of the U.S economy than other composite indicators that are made up of data released throughout the course of a month.
 Additionally, the FED has made noises recently of tying their interest rate decisions to various labour market components meaning that this is going to be the indicator to watch in 2013.
 Included in the report is the popular Yellen Labor Dashboard that also tracks 9 labour market measurements followed by the FED.

 6. Composite U.S Market Health Index – CMHI [last week of each month, sample report up to 7th Mar 2013]